-Managing Director / Head of Private Equity
+Managing Director / Private Equity

 Michael received a B.A. in History from the University of Virginia in 1994 and a J.D./ M.B.A. from The University of Texas School of Law and Graduate School of Business, respectively, in 2000.
 Michael resides in Houston, Texas with his wife Melissa and three children.